BOOK WITH CONFIDENCE DISCOVER WHY NOW IS THE PERFECT TIME TO BOOK

 On Deck

-Guests are welcome to take an active role in sailing the ship if they choose - helping to raise the sails, climbing to the crow's nest with a safety harness, or simply watching from the bow nets.
-Kayaks, windsurfers and snorkelling equipment are available at no extra charge.
-Royal Clipper has a stern marina platform for swimming directly off the ship; Star Clipper and Star Flyer do not.
-Each ship has two swimming pools; Royal Clipper has three.
-Deck space per passenger is generous by any measure.
+Guests are welcome to take an active role in sailing the ship if they choose, helping to raise the sails, climbing to the crow’s nest with safety equipment and crew supervision, or simply watching from the bow nets.
+Watersports equipment such as kayaks, paddle boards, sailing dinghies, windsurfing equipment and snorkelling gear may be available at no extra charge, subject to weather conditions and local regulations.
+Star Clipper has two swimming pools and deck space per passenger is generous by any measure.

 Dining